Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-04.md

 `"electron-pack": "electron-builder -mw"`

+**Note!** I also had trouble building with NodeJS 16.
+I had to switch to NodeJS 15.

-I also added the following to the `electron.js` script.
+**Note!** I also added the following to the `electron.js` script.
 Without these my project wouldn't build.

 ```JS
 webPreferences: {